cr1st0ph3r/CSVtoXLSX/README.md

 # CSVtoXLSX
-Application developed to help convert legacy CSV reports to XLSX so the data can be comfortably read on Excel
+Convert CSV files to XLSX

+Used for converting CSV files generated from legacy applications into XLSX files.